ZodiacEFZ/website/README.md

 We've enabled discuss on our site.
 In China mainland, you'll see a `duoshuo` plugin.
 Otherwise there'll be a `Disqus` plugin.

+## Avatar

+With Gravatar and V2EX's Gravatar CDN, we can put avatars on team members page.